ituglib/gmake/MANUAL.md

 The built-in `rm` command does not support any Guardian run options.

+#### Suppressing Warnings

+Some compilers and commands always generate warnings.
+These can be suppressed using either the `--legacy-cc` command option, or by specifying a leading `_` in front of the command in recipes.

 ### Predefined Variables

 Many of the predefined variables in GNU Make have no effect in GMake because